christc4/websites-2024/archive.avsbq.org/quotes.md

 >  Necessity is the mother of all invention

+> _Stop scrimping on pennies, as it will cost you pounds in the long run_

 - Give them bread and circuses and they will never revolt

 - One of my most productive days was throwing away 1000 lines of code